Everyone should have access to dental care.

 Partnering with Tribes to improve oral health, including supporting new workforce and service delivery models.

-- Engaging the public and decisionmakers around the value of oral health to protect dental benefits for lower-income families.
+Engaging our partners and decision-makers around the value of oral health to help protect and improve dental benefits for lower-income families.